• Skip to primary navigation

 Notes

-• Aromatics are important for adding flavor to your soup.
-I do not recommend omitting the celery, leek (can be substituted with ½ small onion), garlic, or basil (can be substituted with fresh dill).
+• Ingredients that add flavor: Aromatics are important for adding flavor to your soup.
+Don't omit the celery, leek (can be substituted with ½ small onion), garlic, or basil (can be substituted with fresh dill) for best results.

-• Leftover soup will keep for 3-4 days in a tightly sealed container in the refrigerator.
+• Storage: Leftover soup will keep for 3-4 days in a tightly sealed container in the refrigerator.

-• Canned beans must be used in this recipe.
+• Can I use dry beans?: Canned beans must be used in this recipe.
 Canned beans are already cooked and only need to be reheated.
-This recipe does not cook long enough to use raw/dry beans.
+This recipe does not cook long enough to use dry beans.

 Nutrition Estimate